 Arriving in a new country can be overwhelming, especially when trying to navigate public transport from the airport to your accommodation.
 If you book a private transfer with an English-speaking driver then you will be able to relax and get to your hotel without any stress.

 So, first things first, these spectacular waterfalls have a few names.
 In English, we call them “Iguazu Falls” and the surrounding area, the “Iguazu National Park”.
 Both Argentina and Brazil have cities very close by, each of which is the perfect base when visiting the falls.
 In Brazil, the city is “Foz do Iguaçu” whereas in Argentina it is “Puerto Iguazú”.

 We preferred the Argentinian side because you get to experience the Falls close-up, which is a great way to feel how powerful it is.
 The Brazilian side is good for getting a more panoramic perspective of the Falls.

-Travelling between the two towns over the border is easy.
+Traveling between the two towns over the border is easy.
 You can either go by taxi or public bus.
 The entire trip shouldn't take more than an hour.
-Remember to have your passport with you and to have already organised any visa requirements you may need for Brazil and Argentina.
+Remember to have your passport with you and to have already organized any visa requirements you may need for Brazil and Argentina.

 Gay travel to the Iguazu Falls at a glance

 The towns around the Iguazu Falls are used to tourists and regarded as gay friendly.
 They have a large international community both visiting and working here, so you won't have any problems visiting with your other half.